Remembering Fleetwood Mac singer-songwriter Christine McVie

 (SOUNDBITE OF SONG, "SONGBIRD")

 FLEETWOOD MAC: (Singing) And the songbirds are singing like they know the score.
+And I love you, I love you, I love you like never before.
 Transcript provided by NPR, Copyright NPR.